 Instead of building the Whole30 up in your mind as an enormous challenge, flip the script.
 Consider it an opportunity to figure out what works for you & a chance to nourish yourself with high-quality, inflammation-busting food.
 Consider it a chance to redefine your relationship with food.
 Remind yourself that you can do hard things, & that you are already a healthy person with healthy habits.
 Notice how these thoughts are more constructive?
 Repeat them as often as you need until the negative thoughts appear less & less frequently.

+We hope these Whole30 tips are helpful!
 If you’re looking for a way to make your meal prep work for you, take a look at our Whole30 meal plan.
 You can pick it up, or have it delivered straight to your door.
 Select markets apply.